-There are various conditions that can affect your vulva.
-Some are more common than others; some are more serious than others.
+- There are various conditions that can affect your vulva.
+Some are more serious than others.
 If you notice a new lump or swelling on your vulva or have any bleeding from around your vulva then you must see a doctor promptly.

-Most conditions that affect your vulva can be diagnosed by examining you.
-However, it is sometimes necessary for other tests to be undertaken.
-For example:
+- Most conditions that affect your vulva can be diagnosed by examining you.
+However, it is sometimes necessary for other tests to be undertaken - eg, swabs or a biopsy.

 1 of 2 What is vulvar itch?